Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Platform_Agnostic_Bytecode_Slides.md

 </br>

-A SmartContract is *Arbitrary Code* that should be executed by multiple nodes, we don't want SmartContracts capable of destroying the nodes on which they are executed
+A SmartContract is *Arbitrary Code* that may be executed on other people's infrastructure, we don't want SmartContracts capable of destroying the nodes on which they are executed
 <!-- .element: class="fragment" data-fragment-index="3" -->

 Notes: